 We expect to maintain camp as “community in a bubble”, which will include restricting staff leaving camp or interacting with people outside the camp community, no trip days out of camp (in camp recreation days instead), and no parent or family visiting days.
 Weekly calls home, which would normally happen on trip days, will be coordinated from camp.
 We are not thrilled about these restrictions, and we know others will not be either, but they will likely be necessary, and will help us to mitigate possible spread of the virus.

-Daily precautions, taken by all, will include mask wearing, symptom checking, physical distancing, conducting activities outside as much as possible, using sanitizer located at every door (with a "punch in/punch out” policy: sanitizing when entering and when exiting any indoor space), and dividing campers up into various cohorts for different activities with minimal mixing.
+Daily precautions, taken by all, will include mask wearing, symptom checking, physical distancing, conducting activities outside as much as possible, using sanitizer located at every door (with a "pump in/pump out” policy: sanitizing when entering and when exiting any indoor space), and dividing campers up into various cohorts for different activities with minimal mixing.

 Meals will be served in the dining hall in shifts, with appropriate distancing between cabins, or outside on nearby picnic tables.

 We will be adding a health tent adjacent to our regular health center, to accommodate extra traffic as needed, as well as designated quarantine cabins, in case they are needed.
 There will also be additional medical staff on hand to help out with Covid related monitoring and/or treatment.